CelanLi/HealthFuel365Backend/README.md

 services contains methods regarding getting, adding, updating and deleting product, user, order information from the database.

-data_clean  is a set of functions designed to process and sanitize product data obtained from OpenFoodFacts.
+data_clean  is a set of functions designed to process product data obtained from OpenFoodFacts.
 It performs a series of essential operations, such as format transformation, preprocessing, and other data cleaning tasks.
 The goal is to convert the raw product data into a format suitable for storage in MongoDB.